-This tranche is exclusively for investments within the scope of the Raiffeisen Banking Group's sustainable asset management.
+This tranche is designated exclusively for investments within the scope of the Raiffeisen Banking Group's sustainable asset management.

+Currency Minimum inv vestment Management Nanagement fee

+amount Annual remunerat

-Currency Minimum investment Management fee Distributio n amount Annual remuner ation EUR none up to 0.750 % c of the annually (A) or fund assets none or to convert the affected tranche SZ units into tranche R units.
+EUR none up to 0.75 % of the annually (A) or

+fund assets none

-If it should be determined at any specific time that tranche SZ has been or is purchased or held by another investor, the management company reserves the right to charge the investor separately for the management fee for tranche R
+If it should be determined at any specific time that tranche SZ has been or is purchased or held by another investor, the management company reserves the right to charge the investor separately for the management fee for tranche R or to convert the affected tranche SZ units into tranche R units.